LaravelDaily/course-react-parking/docs/Lesson 7 - Validation and register form.md

 const { register, errors } = useAuth()
 ```

-And added `ValidationError` component after each input value by passing `errors` state and field name which matches keys from API response.
+And added the `ValidationError` component after each input value by passing the `errors` state and field name which matches keys from the API response.

 ```jsx
 <ValidationError errors={ errors } field="name" />